DFE-Digital/improve-workload-and-wellbeing-for-school-staff/content/staff-wellbeing/staff-wellbeing-policy.md

 ## Academy wellbeing committee and plan

-The academy will facilitate a wellbeing committee with members from across the staff whose role will be to develop an action plan to promote a range of wellbeing interventions.
+The academy will facilitate a wellbeing committee with members from across the staff.
+Their role will be to develop an action plan to promote a range of wellbeing interventions.
 It will:

 * seek the views of staff on wellbeing regularly and promote and communicate wellbeing activities